FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

     set(PANGOLIN_LIB_DIR "/~/ORBSLAM3_CRAZYFLIE/Pangolin/build/src/libpangolin.so")  # Adjust this to your Pangolin lib path
     ```

+7. Inside the /~/ORBSLAM3_CRAZYFLIE/ros_ws/src/orb_slam3 package, you need to add the ORBvoc.txt file to the config folder.
+You can find that file in the ORB_SLAM3/Vocabulary folder.

-7. Install the dependecies for the execution of the project:
+8. Install the dependecies for the execution of the project:
     ```bash
     cd ~/ORBSLAM3_CRAZYFLIE/ros_ws
     rosdep install --from-paths src
     ```
-8. Build the ros2 workspace:
+9. Build the ros2 workspace:
     ```bash
     colcon build
     ```